openfido/openfido/docs/adr/0003-deployment.md

 which is different than the Buildkit `--ssh` option (potentially less secure).
 When docker-compose supports Buildkit more fully we should update our local dev instructions.

+We had problems with aws-ecr and aws-ecs orbs - they would pick up the AWS_ACCESS_KEY_ID values [in different ways](https://github.com/CircleCI-Public/aws-ecs-orb/issues/99) (in short the ecs orb would always pick up the AWS_ACCESS_KEY_ID even if you explicitly configured it to use a different variable in the circleci config.).
+Solution: explicitly name dev/prod scoped variables within CircleCI.